scala/scala3/docs/docs/reference/dropped-features/auto-apply.md

 whereas `toInt` is written without parameters everywhere else.
 Enforcing strict parameter correspondence for references to such methods would project the inconsistencies to client code, which is undesirable.
-So Dotty opts for more leniency when type-checking references to such methods until most core libraries in Scala 2 have been cleaned up.
+So Scala 3 opts for more leniency when type-checking references to such methods until most core libraries in Scala 2 have been cleaned up.